HireAbo/awesome-interview-questions-5000-jobs/Veterinary Medicine/Veterinary Research/Biostatistician.md

 Welcome to the Biostatistician Interview Preparation !
 This resource is designed to help you ace your Biostatistician interviews with confidence.

+Veterinary Medicine is a branch of healthcare that focuses on the diagnosis, treatment, and prevention of diseases in animals.
+Within this field, Veterinary Research plays a crucial role in advancing our understanding of various animal-related health issues.
+Biostatisticians are an integral part of veterinary research teams, specializing in the collection, analysis, and interpretation of data.
+Their main objective is to use statistical methods to uncover patterns, trends, and correlations that help drive scientific discoveries and improve animal healthcare outcomes.
+Biostatisticians collaborate with veterinarians, scientists, and other professionals to design studies, develop research protocols, and provide statistical support, ultimately contributing to advancements in veterinary medicine.

 ## 🚀 Overview

 Whether you're a seasoned Biostatistician or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Biostatistician interviews to help you prepare and succeed.